Newport Cathedral

 Newport Cathedral (Eglwys Gaderiol Casnewydd/Cadeirlan Casnewydd), also known as St Gwynllyw's or St Woolos' Cathedral, is the cathedral of the Diocese of Monmouth within the Church in Wales, and the seat of the Bishop of Monmouth.
-Its official title is Newport Cathedral of St Woolos, King and Confessor.
-The name of the saint, Woolos, is an anglicisation of the Welsh name Gwynllyw.
+Its official title is Newport Cathedral Church of St Woolos, King and Confessor.
+The English name, Woolos, is an anglicisation of the Welsh name Gwynllyw.

 It became a cathedral in 1949 and while it is the size of a large parish church rather than a typical cathedral, its history and development from the sixth to the twentieth century make it arguably one of the most interesting religious buildings in Wales.

 St Gwynllyw

 The church was founded by St Gwynllyw, who lived in the later fifth century, after the Roman occupation, at a time when Wales was beginning to develop a national identity.
 Gwynllyw was the king of Gwynllwg, an area which lay between later Glamorgan and Gwent.
-He was undoubtedly a real person, although miraculous events have been associated with his life and his burial place.
+There seems little doubt of his historical existence as a real person, although miraculous events are associated with his life and burial place.
 He was alleged to have been originally a merciless warrior against adjoining kingdoms, a robber and a pirate.
-Later in life, he converted to Christianity, having been told in a dream to follow a white ox to the prominent hill, where he built a church, probably of wood.
+Later in life, he converted to Christianity, having been told in a dream to follow a white ox to the prominent hill where he built a church, probably of wood.
 The shape and footprint of this original church is reflected over 1500 years later in St Mary's chapel at the west end of the cathedral.
-The church became his burial place (Welsh: eglwys y bedd) and in succeeding centuries was a significant place of pilgrimage.
+The church became his burial place (Welsh: eglwys y bedd), and in succeeding centuries was a significant place of pilgrimage.
 It was subject to plundering and attack including, it is said, by Irish pirates and Danes, and in 1060 by followers of Harold Godwinson, the last Anglo-Saxon king.

 Gwynllyw is venerated in Wales and in the Roman Catholic and Eastern Orthodox traditions.
 He was the husband of St Gwladys and their son was one of the greatest of all Welsh saints and scholars, Cadoc (Cattwg in Welsh).